SixAppeal/wpi-suite-tm-docs/md/manage_tasks.md

 ### Saving Your Changes
 Once you have edited your task to its desired details you can close the task and your changes will be saved
-1. The "Close" button is located below the list of assigned members
+1. The "Close" button is located below the "Associate" button
 1. Pressing the close button will close the edit view in the sidebar and save your changes
     * You will notice that the due date that you assigned to the task is now listed next to the task's title on the task card
     * If you double click on your task again, you will notice that the changes were saved and the history has been updated to reflect these changes